ksarkies/XBee-Acquisition/Development/XBee-node-test/README.md

 [gEDA-XBee](https://github.com/ksarkies/XBee-Acquisition/tree/master/Development/gEDA-XBee-Test) but is also useable with the watermeter board which uses the ATTiny841.

 A message containing counts from an external pulse source is sent to the coordinator at timed intervals in the timer ISR.
-The program will flash an LED on the test board.
+The program will flash an activity LED on the test board.

+Before beginning to monitor the XBee for incoming messages the firmware will query it for association indication.
+This is to ensure that the XBee is not put to sleep before association has occurred.
+Rapid flashing of the activity LED at 0.5 second indicates that the communication with the XBee is taking place but the response is indicating either an error or that association has not occurred.
+A slower flashing of 1 second period indicates that communications not being received and is timing out.
+If this is not resolved the firmware can remain in the loop looking for association to be signalled.
+The XBee will then never be put to sleep.

+Once associated the XBee is put to sleep (if it is an END device).
+When a timed message is to be sent, the XBee will be woken and put back to sleep after the message is sent.

 Differences in registers, ports and ISRs between devices are incorporated into the defines.h header file in the lib directory, which calls on separate